CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

 This IMF has the benefit of being highly adaptable.
 It can be utilized to approximate any other IMF.
 The BPL has been used to describe both globular cluster IMFs :cite:`Baumgardt_2017` as well as young star cluster IMFs :cite:`Porras_2003` (multi part power law), :cite:`Kroupa_2003` (single power law)

-As with Salpeter, random samples are drawn with inverse transform sampling.
+As in the case of Salpeter, random samples are drawn with inverse transform sampling.

 The normalized cumulative distribution function (NCFD) can be calculated by integrating :math:`\xi(m)` over the mass interval.